BlakeWills/Anabelle/README.md

 ### TLDR:

- - Generate a new SSH key pair for Ansible authentication on your new machines.
  - Create an Azure Service Principal to authenticate with Azure.
  - Generate a PAT within Azure DevOps for the agent.
  - Build the image